So, probably you are here because you have been searching for the information to relocate to Italy, the Fashion city!

 You see, there is nothing really called enough.

 So, I am not here to tell about the amount of money you need to earn to live here, it depends on your living style.
-But, what I am putting here will certainly help you to plan, to know, to understand the expenses involved in the day to day life here in Italy.
+But, what I am putting here will certainly help you to plan, to know, to understand the expenses involved in the day to day life here in Italy before you make that decision.

 Do not miss to read the Complete Guide to Cost of Living in Italy article with full details on the living expense in Italy.